-Do you like oriental cuisine?
+Do you like Asian cuisine?
 We just love it and this Chicken Chow Mein is one of all our all time favorites.
-We a little advanced prep it really comes together quite quickly.
+We a little advanced prep, it really comes together quite quickly.
 Don’t worry if you don’t have a wok!
-A large non stick skillet works really well too!
+A large non-stick skillet works really well too!
 I like to boil the noodles and cut all the vegetables about thirty minutes ahead of time.
 This allows me time to cut the meat and prepare any sauce mixtures right before starting the stir fry.
-If your life is anything like mine there will be multiple interruptions.
+If your life is anything like mine, there will be multiple interruptions.

 How do you make Chicken Chow Mein?

-First chop all your vegetables leaving the cabbage for last.
-Cover everything with light dampened paper towels while you work.
-Meanwhile cook your Chinese noodles according to package instructions.
-The ones I purchase take about 3 minutes and I am usually right on top of that so they do not over cook as you want them just a little bit firm.
+First, chop all your vegetables leaving the cabbage for last.
+Cover everything with lightly dampened paper towels while you work.
+Meanwhile, cook your Chinese noodles according to package instructions.
+The ones I purchase take about 3 minutes and I am usually right on top of that so they do not overcook as you want them just a little bit firm.
 Drain the noodles well and move them to a large bowl.
 Add about 1 teaspoon sesame oil and toss well to coat.
 Set the noodles aside for just a few minutes

 Now chop your chicken into small bites size pieces.
 Then mix together your soy sauce, mirin, sesame oil and ginger in a small bowl.
 If you like a lot of sauce like my family does double the sauce ingredients.